leafsphp/docs/src/docs/frontend/vite.md

 :::

 This will install the necessary dependencies and start your Vite server.
 You don't need to do anything with the Vite server, just keep it running in the background and Leaf will take care of the rest.

+**You need to keep the Vite server running in a separate terminal window while you work on your project.**

 ## Adding Aliases